usc-isi-i2/kgtk/docs/import/import_ntriples.md

  * If you are importing many files which you intend to combine, you may consider converting them in a single command.
  * Otherwise, if you are importing many files, which are either:
-   * too many to convert in a single command
+   * too many to convert in a single command, and/or
-   * not all available at once
+   * not all available at once, then
-   You may wish to use full UUID options and updated namespace files for the conversion.
+   * You may wish to use full UUID options and updated namespace files for the conversion.

 ### Examples